 Your morning meeting is the first step to setting up your day for success.
-It is the time to come together as a class and share with each other.
+It is the perfect time to come together as a class and share with each other.
 Morning meetings can look and sound differently, depending on the classroom.
 This is often the time when you complete the calendar, talk about the weather, and have some great discussions with your students.

 Morning meetings typically happen within the walls of your classroom.
 Students will gather around the carpet area with a clear view of the interactive whiteboard.
-I like to have my students gather in a horseshoe shape so each student can view the interactive whiteboard and there is room for students to come up to the board.
+I like to have students gather in a horseshoe shape so each student can view the interactive whiteboard and there is room for students to come up to the board.

 Morning Meeting Activities | The Calendar